Friendship Circle: Supporting Children With Special Needs

 The Friendship Circle is a nonprofit organization that aims to create inclusive friendships between people with and without disabilities.
 Although it is a Jewish organization, it welcomes members of all religious affiliations.

-This organization is built on the foundation that focusing on abilities instead of disabilities can lead to strong friendships and teach the lessons of honesty, positive thinking, and commitment.
+The Friendship Circle organization is built on the foundation that focusing on abilities instead of disabilities can lead to strong friendships and teach the lessons of honesty, positive thinking, and commitment.
 The Friendship Circle celebrates the individuality of children and young adults with special needs and offers support and peace of mind to their families.

-Mission of The Friendship Circle
+The Friendship Circle mission

-Programs available through The Friendship Circle
+The Friendship Circle programs

 The Friendship Circle offers many programs to support its mission, although some programs mentioned below may not be available at all branches.